 - Continuity and Differentiability

-- Continuity and differentiability, derivative of composite functions, chain rule, derivatives ofinverse trigonometric functions, derivative of implicit functions.
+- Continuity and differentiability, a derivative of composite functions, chain rule, derivatives of inverse trigonometric functions, derivative of implicit functions.
 Concept of exponential and logarithmic functions.
 Derivatives of logarithmic and exponential functions.
 Logarithmic differentiation, derivative of functions expressed in parametric forms.
-Second order derivatives.
+Second-order derivatives.
 Rolle’s and Lagrange’s Mean Value Theorems (without proof) and their geometric interpretation.

 - Applications of Derivatives

 - Applications of derivatives: rate of change of bodies, increasing/decreasing functions, tangents and normals, use of derivatives in approximation, maxima and minima (first derivative test motivated geometrically and second derivative test is given as a provable tool).
 Simple problems (that illustrate basic principles and understanding of the subject as well as real-life situations).